 The LAN in the example above can be connected to the Internet by adding a router and an Internet connection.
 The router has two network connections.
-It has an Ethernet network connection to the LAN and another connection to the Internet.
-Often the Internet connection is called a Wide Area Network (WAN) connection.
+It has an Ethernet network connection that connects to the LAN, and it has another connection that connects to the Internet (this is called the WAN or Wide Area Network connection).
 Each network connection on the router has an IP address.
 In our example, the IP address on the LAN side of the router has an address of 192.168.1.1.
-The IP address on the WAN side of the router has an IP address that has been assigned by the Internet Service Provider, such as 203.0.113.254.
+The IP address on the WAN side of the router has an IP address that has been assigned by the Internet Service Provider such as 266.70.164.97 (note that this is not a valid IP address because each number cannot be larger than 255, but it is used in this example for illustration purposes only).